Lincoln Park Apartment Living

 History in Lincoln Park

-Lincoln Park is a Chicago neighborhood easily recognized for its placid, tree-lined streets and quiet pace of life.
+Lincoln Park is a Chicago neighborhood easily recognized for its placid, tree-lined streets, abundance of apartments for rent and quiet pace of life.
 But the history in this neighborhood is anything but tranquil, some pretty major events went down here in fact.
 For starters, the park named after the 16th U.S. President Abraham Lincoln also contains a famous statue of ol' Abe (one of five Lincoln statues around the city).